Jadamso/Rbooks/docs/03-ROLS.md

 ## Spurious Causal Impacts

+In practice, it is hard to find a good natural experiment.
+For example, suppose we asked "what is the effect of wages on police demanded?" and examined a policy which lowered the educational requirements from 4 years to 2 to become an officer.
+This increases the labour supply, but it also affects the demand curve through "general equilibrium": as some of the new officers were potentially criminals.
+With fewer criminals, the demand for likely police shifts down.

+In practice, it is surprisingly easy to find a bad instrument.
+Paradoxically, natural experiments are something you are supposed to find but never search for.
+As you search for good instruments, for example, sometimes random noise will appear like a good instrument (Spurious instruments).
+Worse, if you search for a good instrument for too long, you can also be led astray from important questions.

 We apply the three major credible methods (IV, RDD, DID) to random walks.
 Each time, we find a result that fits mold and add various extensions that make it appear robust.
 One could tell a story about how $X_{2}$ affects $X_{1}$ but $X_{1}$ might also affect $X_{2}$, and how they discovered an instrument $X_{3}$ to provide the first causal estimate of $X_{2}$ on $X_{1}$.
 The analysis looks scientific and the story sounds plausible, so you could probably be convinced *if it were not just random noise.*